Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Before you buy: Things to consider

 BAT wasn’t designed to be bought and sold.
 Its creators specifically say as much and haven’t gone to any particular effort to get it listed on exchanges.
 This hasn’t prevented it from being listed on a wide range of popular exchanges, though.
+Because of this, BAT has specific details you should keep in mind:

 Take a look at the current value, the coin supply and the future of the market to consider whether it might still be undervalued despite all the problems.